galantelab/reboot/docs/README.md

    2. Multivariate mode

       In case multivariate mode is chosen, a .tsv file containing clinical information is also necessary.
-Note that all clinical variables MUST be categorical and present ONLY 2 classes (NA values are allowed):
+Note that all clinical variables must be categorical and present only 2 classes (NA values are allowed):

       | Sample ID | age | gender | therapy | ... |
       |---|---|---|---|---|